-The Centre for Regional Studies aims at conducting multidisciplinary research in the Deccan and other regions of India.
-The envisaged research programmes encompass ecological and environmental studies; socio-economic history, regional historical processes; regional social structure; regional economics and development studies.
-In view of the multidisciplinary nature of research, the Centre promotes studies in the fields of geography, cultural anthropology, sociology, economics, political science, archaeology and socio-economic history of different regions in India.
+The Centre for Regional Studies conducts multi-disciplinary research in the Deccan and other regions of India.
+The envisaged research programmes encompass ecological and environmental studies; socio economic history, regional historical processes; regional social structure; regional economics and development studies.

-The Centre for Regional Studies offers M.Phil and Ph.D. programmes in the broad areas of research outlined above.
+The Centre for Regional Studies offers M. Phil and Ph.D. programmes in the broad areas of research outlined above.
 The entrance test (written) for admission to M.Phil and Ph.D. programmes consists of two parts.
-Part -A of the question paper will consist of objective type questions to test the aptitude of the candidates to pursue the research in the Centre.
-Part-B consist of a single paper with questions drawn from the Social Sciences of the post-graduate level.
-(Please note the change in Part - B: there will NOT be separate Question papers in the disciplines of Anthropology, Economics, Geography, History, Political Science and Sociology in the Entrance Exam).
-In their answers students are expected to demonstrate an understanding of multidisciplinary and/or regional studies.
+Part-A of the question paper consists of objective type questions to test the aptitude of the candidates to pursue research in the Centre.
+Part-B consists of a single paper with essay questions drawn from the Social Sciences of the post-graduate level.
+(Please note the change in Part-B; there will NOT be separate Question papers in the disciplines of Anthropology, Economics, Geography, History, Political Sciences and Sociology in the Entrance Exam).
+In their answers students are expected to demonstrate an understanding of multidisciplinary and / or regional studies.

 Sheela Prasad, Ph.D.
-(JNU) - Urban and Regional Geography, Health, Environmental Studies.
+(JNU) - Urban and Regional Geography, Health, Environmental studies (Head of the Centre)